bbaserdem/NixCats/Readme.md

 Just items to do later once config is stable

-- [ ] Switch back to telescope and do integration (trouble, obsidian, urlview)
+- [ ] Switch back to telescope and do integration (trouble, obsidian, urlview, fidget)
+- [ ] Split treesitter config into it's directory
 - [ ] Get conform stylers into requirements
 - [ ] Set up linters; bash, dash, dotenv_linter, systemdlint, zsh
 - [ ] Set up auto styling on buffer exit, try to work it in pyproject.toml